spyder-ide/spyder-docs/doc/faq.rst

       :alt: Change default environment in Preferences option in status bar

    This will open the :guilabel:`Python interpreter` pane of Spyder's preferences.
-   Here, select the option :guilabel:`Use the following Python interpreter`, and use the dropdown below to select your preferred environment, or paste/browse for the path to your desired Python interpreter.
+   Here, select the option :guilabel:`Use the following Python interpreter`, and use the dropdown below to select your preferred environment.
+   If it's not listed, see :ref:`the note below <faq-env-not-listed>`.

    .. image:: /images/faq/faq-python-interpreter.png
       :alt: Preferences showing changing Python interpreter

+   .. _faq-env-not-listed:

    .. note::